Paul Woolls and Betty Woolls - Proprietors

 A marriage, a special vineyard on Mount Veeder and many years later, Paul and Betty now share a challenging goal of making the best possible wine from the exceptional vineyards they steward.
 Likewise they are most fortunate to enjoy family life provided by numerous children (all girls) and even more grandchildren (mostly boys).
 Betty and Paul continue life’s joyous ride as companions, partners, and winemaking buddies in the O’Shaughnessy Estate Winery.

 Sean Capiaux -Winemaker

 Founding winemaker, Sean Capiaux, has established an impressive and notable career over the past twenty six years at prominent wineries around the globe.
 He graduated from California State University, Fresno (BS, Enology; minor in Chemistry) in the late-80’s and began his career at Jordan Winery in Sonoma County’s Alexander Valley.
 Sean traveled to Perth, Australia to work on the winemaking team at the Houghton Winery and later returned to the United States to become the assistant winemaker at Pine Ridge Winery in the Stags Leap district.
 Peter Michael Winery tapped him to become their assistant winemaker where he worked for four years.
 Sean spent several years as a bicoastal winemaker attending to wines both on Long Island and in California before settling full time in the Valley.

-Sean serves as president and winemaker for the Progeny Estate Winery and consistently creates world class mountain Cabernets.
+Sean serves as winemaker for the Progeny Estate Winery and consistently creates world class mountain Cabernets.
 Sean describes his winemaking style as neo-classic in that he employs modern equipment to produce non-interventious wines which are naturally fermented and bottled unfined and unfiltered.
 These techniques allow the varietal character and terroir of the Progeny Estate to be the stars of the show.

 Alan Peirson - Viticulturist